Moti Dungri: Architecture

 The layout and structure of Moti Dungri is built in the Nagara style and is based on the model of Scottish castle.
 There are three entrance gates and few steps at the front.
 It was built using limestone and marble and construction work was completed in 4 months.

+Darshan Timings

+Moti Dungri Temple located in Jaipur is open for devotees all through the week.

 Transport

 The temple is 6-km distant from Jaipur.
 Jaipur International Airport is the nearest airport and the Gandhi Nagar, nearest railway station.